How To Apply

 Please click on the link and go to the listed page number, if applicable, for further explanation.

-- Have a bachelor's degree or master's degree [see page 16] from a U.S.-accredited college or university.
-You should not apply if you have not received your bachelor's degree
+- Have a bachelor's degree or master's degree [see page 17] from a U.S.-accredited college or university.
+You should not apply if you have not received your bachelor's degree.

-- Have at least two (2) years of full-time professional work experience [see page 16] or one (1) year if you have an advanced degree (master's degree, doctorate degree)
+- Have at least two years of full-time professional work experience [see page 17] or one year if you have an advanced degree (master's degree, doctorate degree).

-- Be able to obtain a Top Secret security clearance
+- Be able to obtain a Top Secret Sensitive Compartmented Information (SCI) Clearance.

 The SA position requires significant commitment and dedication.
 SAs must: